Armstrong Whitworth Ensign: Design

 The cockpit seated two pilots, side-by-side who were provided with dual controls, along with a radio operator seated sideways behind the copilot, on the right side of the aircraft.
 The radio operator had a Marconi wireless transmitter/receiver, radio direction finding (RDF) equipment, and on empire routes, also operated a short-wave radio.
 It was intended for the Ensign to be operated by a crew of five with two pilots, a radio operator, a steward, and a flight clerk.
 On the Eastern route a second steward replaced the flight clerk.

-Eight aircraft aircraft were fitted for Empire routes and four for European routes.
+Eight aircraft were fitted for Empire routes and four for European routes.
 The former carried 27 passengers in three cabins or 20 sleeping in bunks, while the latter spread 40 passengers across four main cabins.
 Armstrong Whitworth claimed that the interior could be reconfigured between each type, including the installation of partition walls and curtains, in 15 minutes.
 Chair cushions became bunk bed mattresses, and could serve as flotation devices in a ditching.
 The centre section had a large freight compartment aligned with the engines to reduce noise penetration, a pantry, a lavatory on the starboard side, and a narrow corridor sometimes referred to as the 'promenade' deck between the forward and rear compartments.
 On Empire routes a flight clerk replaced a steward.
 Aside from the interior setup chosen and the installation of a short-wave radio, there was little difference between the two variants.